shravan606756/shravan606756/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:2b0a0a,50:7a1f1f,100:2b0a0a&height=120&section=footer" width="100%"/>

-<sub>Open to opportunities in backend engineering, machine learning, and AI-integrated systems.</sub>
+<sub>Open to opportunities in backend engineering, and AI-integrated systems.</sub>

 </div>